Funeral practices and burial customs in the Philippines: Wakes, burials, and mourning

-After the entombment, mourners offer prayers such as the rosary for the dead every evening for nine days, a custom called the pasiyam or pagsisiyam (literally, “that which is done for nine days”).
+After the entombment, mourners offer prayers such as the rosary for the dead every evening for nine days, a custom called the pasiyam or pagsisiyam (literally, "that which is done for nine days").
 This novena period often ends with a service followed by formal meal with family and close friends.
 The custom is based on the pre-colonial folk belief that the soul of the departed enters the spirit world on the ninth day following death.
 This is followed by another Mass on the fortieth day after death to acknowledge the waksi, or death anniversary, when the soul is believed to end its earthly wandering and ascend to the afterlife, evoking the time period between Christ's Resurrection and Ascension.
 The bereavement period extends for a period of one year when another service is held on the first death anniversary, called the babang luksâ (lit., "descent from mourning").

-Filipino Muslims do not practice wakes like the Christians do; their religious customs mandate burial of the dead 24 hours after the time of death.
+Hispanofilipinos, Jews, and Filipino Muslims do not practice wakes like the Christians do; their religious customs mandate burial of the dead 24 hours after the time of death.
 This custom dates back to when the spread of disease was a prominent risk.
 Muslims were prompted to bury the corpse as soon as possible for sanitary reasons, such as avoiding the diseases that could come from the body.
 However, the burial and mourning periods are similar among the different religions.
 Both follow traditions of wearing black clothing and praying over the deceased during the burial.
 In addition, both have a custom of acknowledging the fortieth day after death.
 Muslims do not partake in the pasiyam or pagsisiyam nor hold a death anniversary service, but often wear black clothing for the entirety of the forty-day mourning period.

 It is socially acceptable for visitors to ask the bereaved questions deemed sensitive in other cultures.
 These include how the decedent died, if he or she suffered, or the cost of hospitalization or treatment.
 Such personal questions are intended to convey valid affection and concern for the deceased and the bereaved.
 People customarily offer masses, novenas, and prayers for the benefit of the deceased and their family.